• About

 18 Sunday Feb 2018

-Posted by Brandon Ray Kirk in Big Harts Creek, Logan, Man
+Posted Big Harts Creek, Logan, Man

 Albert Gore, Alfred Cabell, Alvin Mounts, Appalachia, Beech, Billie Hatfield, Bruce McDonald, Clay Workman, deputy sheriff, Don Chafin, Eli Gore, Ethel, F.A.
 Sharp, genealogy, Harts Creek, history, Holden, J.E.
 Flynn, J.L.
 Butcher, jailer, Joe Blair, Joe Rodgers, John C. Gore, K.F.
 Mounts, Logan, Logan County, Logan Democrat, Man, Mt.
 Gay, sheriff, T.O.
 Deaumer, W.F.
 Farley, West Virginia, Yuma, Zirkles Rapids